ChristopherBrand/golang-mysql/README.md

 ## Return

-All implemented functions return the same as their corrolaries as the go-sql-driver/mysql package.
+All implemented functions return the same as their corrolaries in the go-sql-driver/mysql package.
 Please see further documentation at https://github.com/go-sql-driver/mysql.

 ## Further Development